plsuwu/plsuwu/src/docs/writeups/lockpick.md

 main(FILENAME)
 ```

-Frustratingly, Python's float precision isn't high enough to store the entire profit percentage needed to get the correct answer for this task.
+Python's float resolution isn't high enough to store the entire percentage required to get the correct answer for this task.
 I tried to force this to stay put
-by converting the value to a string instead, but this obviously doesn’t work probably on account of the fact that the interpreter still has to load the value as a float into memory
+by converting the value to a string instead, but this doesn’t work probably on account of the fact that the interpreter still has to load the value as a float into memory
-at some point, where it is probably truncated.
+at some point, and it will be truncated at this point anyway.

-Rather than continue to waste time on this one relatively small issue, I copied the email string used `ctrl+f` with VS C*de to find the correct profit percentage:
+Rather than continue to waste time on figuring out how to get my script to output the correct value, we can just copy the email string and `ctrl+f` for it with VS C*de to find
+the correct profit percentage:

 ![Untitled](/img/lockpick_img/Untitled%205.png)